 The reporters discovered that the last man to have been seen with Elizabeth was married salesman, Robert “Red” Manley.
-Red and Elizabeth had stayed the night in a motel on their way from San Diego to Los Angeles.
+Red and Elizabeth stayed the night in a motel on their way from San Diego to Los Angeles.
 Red’s name was printed in the Examiner as a person of interest in the slaying.

 It was after 10 a.m. on January 15, 1947 — Mrs. Betty Bersinger and her three year old daughter Anne were bundled up against the chill of a cold wave that had held L.A. residents in its grip for several days.
 Mother and daughter were headed south on the west side of Norton when Mrs. Bersinger noticed something pale in the weeds about a foot in from the sidewalk.

-At first Bersinger thought she was looking at either a discarded mannequin, or maybe even a live nude woman who had been drinking and had passed out; that particular area was known as a lover’s lane.
-But it quickly dawned on her that she was in a waking nightmare and that the bright white shape in the weeds was neither a mannequin, nor a drunk.
+At first Bersinger thought she was looking at either a discarded mannequin, or drunk woman, passed out near the sidewalk.
+Had she been thrown out of a car by a boyfriend?
+That particular area was known as a lover’s lane.
+Once Betty got a closer look, she realized she was in a waking nightmare.
+The bright white shape in the weeds was neither a mannequin, nor a drunk.
 Bersinger said “I was terribly shocked and scared to death, I grabbed Anne and we walked as fast as we could to the first house that had a telephone.”

-Over the years several reporters have claimed to have been first on the scene of the murder.
-One of the people who made that claim was reporter Will Fowler.
-Fowler said that he and photographer Felix Paegel of the Los Angeles Examiner were approaching Crenshaw Boulevard when they heard a voice on their shortwave radio: “A 390 W, 415 down in an empty lot one block east of Crenshaw between 39th and Coliseum streets…Please investigate…Code Two … (Code Two meant “Drunk Woman,” and a 415 designated “Indecent exposure.”)
+Over the years several reportera claimed to have been first on the scene of the murder.
+One them was reporter Will Fowler.
+Fowler said he and photographer Felix Paegel of the Los Angeles Examiner were near Crenshaw Boulevard when they heard an announcement on the shortwave radio: “A 390 W, 415 down in an empty lot one block east of Crenshaw between 39th and Coliseum streets…Please investigate…Code Two … (Code Two meant “Drunk Woman,” and a 415 designated “Indecent exposure.”)
 Fowler couldn’t believe his ears: “…a naked drunk dame passed out in a vacant lot.
 Right here in the neighborhood too…Let’s see what it’s all about.”